-Domestic violence, whether it involves physical abuse or other forms of harm, can either result from or lead to divorce proceedings.
-Individuals experiencing domestic violence during a divorce will benefit from consulting a lawyer, especially one experienced in handling divorce cases involving domestic violence.
+Domestic Violence, whether it involves physical abuse or other forms of harm, can either result from or lead to Divorce proceedings.
+Individuals experiencing Domestic Violence (DV) during a Divorce will benefit from consulting a lawyer, particularly one experienced in handling divorce cases involving DV.

-Statistics show Domestic Violence is on the rise and getting worse every year.
+Statistics show DV is on the rise and getting worse every year.

-Having a seasoned family and domestic violence lawyer is essential.
-Such an attorney can ensure that the process of a divorce involving domestic violence is handled correctly from its initiation to the finalization of the divorce papers.
+Having a seasoned family lawyer is essential.
+Such an attorney can ensure that the process of a Divorce is handled correctly from its initiation to the finalization of the Divorce papers.

 Your lawyer can promptly file an emergency protection order or any necessary motions to prevent further abuse to the victim and/or any minor children.